HellO

 August 2012 - June 2018

-Indiana University Southeast (School of Social Sciences)
+Indiana University Southeast (School of Arts & Letters)

 I teach courses focused on digital journalism, including multimedia storytelling, audio storytelling, social media strategies, and online journalism.
 I focus on journalism innovation, including interactive graphics, immersive video, and other tech/tools.
 I also regularly teach communications law.
 I've helped develop a multi-campus online degree program in digital media and storytelling, and I teach courses for that program as well.